KhawerAbbas7/AucbotDocs/docs/source/commands.rst

 ..
 NOTE:: Baseprice can be done in millions, billions, trillions and thousands by shortcuts.
 For example, for 20 millions we will write ``20M`` and for 20 thousands we will write ``20K``.
 B for billions, T for trillions.
 There's no system for crores as of now.

 #.
-Increment: It's the amount that will get added to the previous bid, for example if bid number 1 is 50 and increment is 5 now on next bid, bid will be ``50+5=55``
+Increment: It's the amount that will get added to the previous bid, for example if bid number 1 is 50 and increment is 5 now on next bid, bid amount will be ``50+5=55``

 #.
 Message: Optional: It's an fun thing if you want to give a message to the bidders then you can use this argument.